RanolP/awesome-mcje-vanilla-tech/README.md

 ### Via Font

 - [Make Custom UI Bars in Minecraft](https://youtu.be/EL2X6ppZSCQ) by Cloud Wolf - A guide and example for creating UI with custom character with Action Bars.

+### Via Shader

+- [Flipping Gravity - In Minecraft!](https://youtu.be/L7fdljqk2jA) by VelVoxel Raptor - Creating a 90 degree flipped view by spectating or glowing entity tricks.